 - Robust assay kits, protocols, and controls available!

 We’re here to help.
 Click below and a member of our team will get back to you shortly!Request More Info

-CUTANA™ CUT&Tag provides impressive gains in histone PTM mapping compared to ChIP-seq, the leading chromatin mapping assay.
+CUTANA™ CUT&Tag provides impressive gains in histone PTM mapping compared to ChIP-seq, the traditional chromatin mapping assay.

 How does CUT&Tag work?

-Cleavage Under Targets and Tagmentation (CUT&Tag) is a novel immunotethering assay, based on Cleavage Under Targets and Release Using Nuclease (CUT&RUN) method.
+Cleavage Under Targets and Tagmentation (CUT&Tag) is a novel immunotethering-based chromatin mapping assay.

-In CUT&Tag, a fusion of protein A, protein G, and Tn5 transposase is used to catalyze simultaneous cleavage and sequencing adapter ligation at antibody-bound chromatin.
-The use of Tn5 in CUT&Tag is a key advance, as this step eliminates the need for chromatin fragmentation as well as library preparation.
+In CUT&Tag, a fusion of protein A, protein G, and Tn5 transposase (pAG-Tn5) is used to cleave and add sequencing adapters at antibody-bound chromatin.
+Tagmented DNA is selectively amplified by PCR and sequenced.

 Go from cells to sequencing-ready DNA in < 2 days